carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-special-member-functions.rst

 .. option:: AllowMissingMoveFunctionsWhenCopyIsDeleted

    When set to `true` (default is `false`), this check doesn't flag classes which define deleted copy operations but don't define move operations.
-This flags is related to Google C++ Style Guide https://google.github.io/styleguide/cppguide.html#Copyable_Movable_Types.
+This flag is related to Google C++ Style Guide https://google.github.io/styleguide/cppguide.html#Copyable_Movable_Types.
 With this option enabled, the following class won't be flagged: